Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Clara was astonished to find herself blushing.
 She cleared her throat so as to interrupt them and wrench the subject back to business, and made a mental note that Dane was *not* going to find out about that conversation.

-"Uh...Look, we’ve been waiting for this for months now," she said.
-"The ship’s ready, the provisions are loaded, the crew are ready...right?" she checked with Allison and Julian who both nodded vigorously.
+"Uh...
+Look, we’ve been waiting for this for months now," she said.
+"The ship’s ready, the provisions are loaded, the crew are ready... right?" she checked with Allison and Julian who both nodded vigorously.
 "So as soon as Xiù and Daniel are here…"

 "And this."
 Coombes handed Allison a jump beacon minisat in its cardboard tube packaging.
 "Tuned and ready to bring us in on your go."